If DoorDash wins, what do we lose?

 DoorDash exerts just enough control to maintain a consistent, timely delivery experience and in turn keep customers coming back.
 “There’s not one thing that a customer’s going to grade you on,” says Xu.
 “They’re going to grade you on: What can I get delivered?
 How does it show up?
 How much did it cost?
 And especially if things went wrong, what did they do to take care of me?”
 DoorDash, alongside other app-based platforms that rely on gig labor such as Uber, Lyft, and Instacart, mounted a record $200 million campaign in support of the proposition they got on the California ballot in 2020.
 DoorDash contributed $48 million to the effort.

 Prop 22’s passage cemented gig workers’ status as independent contractors in the state.
 But it also committed platforms to a new set of obligations to workers, including earnings minimums and occupational accident and vehicle insurance—but only when the worker is actively engaged on a job, not before or after.
-While these are gains for contract delivery workers, who previously had no entitlements, Prop 22 does not offer the same breadth of protections as those tied to employee status.
+While these are gains for contract delivery workers, who previously had no legal entitlements, Prop 22 does not offer the same breadth of protections as those tied to employee status (DoorDash says it provided occupational accident insurance prior to Prop 22).
 “Tech has found a way to basically outmaneuver legislation that took a hundred years to build,” says Price, alluding to such laws as the 1938 Fair Labor Standards Act.
 In 2019, Price sold Homer to Waitr, and converted to gig labor.
 DoorDash and its fellow gig companies are now expected to seek to extend Prop 22 nationwide.

 The win set DoorDash up to go public five weeks after the vote, because it ameliorated investors’ concerns about the company’s labor costs.
 It also offered hope that the company might be able to put a rash of legal challenges behind it.
 Last October, DoorDash settled class-action suits against it for worker misclassification in California, dating back to 2016, and Massachusetts, dating back to 2014.
 The price: $89 million.
 In its IPO prospectus, it also acknowledged that more than 35,000 delivery workers have filed or intend to file arbitration claims relating to worker misclassification.
 “We anticipate that the aggregate amount of payments to Dashers and Caviar delivery providers under these individual settlement agreements, including attorneys’ fees, will be approximately $85 million.”
-DoorDash has also gotten in trouble for not paying its delivery workers their tips, a policy the company changed in September 2019.
+DoorDash has also gotten in trouble for, as the attorney general of Washington, D.C., put it, using “consumer tips to offset the company’s payment to workers,” a practice the company changed in August 2019.
 There are still several outstanding lawsuits alleging fraud and unjust enrichment, and the company expects additional claims.
 DoorDash reported a $131 million loss for the first nine months of 2020, so legalizing its labor model could significantly reduce legal costs and help swing the company to profitability.

 Xu maintains that his platform is for supplemental income only and says that for 91% of Dashers, DoorDash is a pocket-change gig.
 The vast majority of Dashers work less than 10 hours a week, according to DoorDash data.
 Through Prop 22, Xu says, he was hoping to standardize and attach protections to a more flexible format of work.
 “We’re trying to work with everyone involved, starting with the Dashers and certainly with others—whether it’s elected officials, regulators, legislators, whoever’s willing to listen—to design a system that is actually going to work for the hundreds of millions of workers out there, because it doesn’t fit any conventional standard of work.”
 On Thursday, February 25, the company offered an update on the early impact of Prop 22, publishing that Bay Area Dashers are earning “over $36 an hour while on deliveries” while Sacramento Dashers are making “over $32 while on deliveries.”